NicholasColotouros/Java-Rummy/README.md

   #### Notes on milestone 3:
   * Try to avoid implementing your own concurrent code
   * Make the whole UI functional before making it nice
-  * Something something prof clearly wants us to use TaskNav
+  * Prof clearly wants us to use TaskNav to look things up for GUI

 ### (Optional) Post final goals